nash-md/twilio-studio-salesforce-connector/README.md

 - `{{salesforce-user}}`

-The Salesforce user name
+The Salesforce user name to impersonate.

 - `{{salesforce-consumer-key}}`

-The Connected App Client Id.
+The Salesforce Connected App Client Id.

-- `{{salesforce-instace}}`

-The Salesforce instace is the database server from where you can have access to your organisation.
-Any environment will have a URL like https://xxxx.salesforce.com (example),

 - `{{private-key}}`

 Your certificate private key.
-Used to sign the JWT token
+Used to sign the JWT token.

-This application demonstrates Twilio automatic speech recognition with a voice call.
-With speech recognition you can detect the intent of a phone call quickly in real-time.

 ## Questions?

 Message [mdamm@twilio.com](mailto:mdamm@twilio.com)

 # License